DeltaCoderr/live-weather/README.md

 Live-Weather App
 =================

-Tracks Live Weather of your current Area by tracking your location
+Tracks Live Weather of your current Area by tracking your location.

  # Features :
 * Gives the summary of the weather.